 Fluctuations in the market which can confuse one`s interpretation of market direction.

-The process used by a futures clearing house to substitute one party in a contract with another when matching of
+The process used by a futures clearing house to substitute one party in a contract with another when matching of buyers and sellers.

 NYSE Composite Index